codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 ## Obsolete attributes ##

-This section describes attributes available in CodePorting.Translator.Cs2Cpp.Control project, but obsolete and with no meaning now.
-Do not use them and remove from your C# code as soon as possible.
+This section describes attributes available in the CodePorting.Translator.Cs2Cpp.Control project that are obsolete and no longer meaningful.
+Do not use them and remove them from your C# code as soon as possible.

 ### CppAllowBoxing ###